-- July 15 for fall semester (June 15 for Counseling)
+- Aug.
+5 (I-20 materials must be received in our office) for fall semester (June 15 for Counseling)

 Any applications that become complete after the deadlines may be reviewed on a space- and time-permitting basis.
 Late applications may be deferred for review for the following semester.
 Students requiring F-1 visas should adhere to the application deadlines to ensure enough time for the processing of I-20 documents and visa interviews with embassies.

 Step two - Transcripts

 For students who earned a bachelor’s degree outside of the U.S.: Hood College accepts official course-by-course evaluations from any member of the National Associate for Credential Evaluation Services (NACES), www.naces.org.
 The evaluation must be received by the Graduate School directly from the evaluation service, at the address below.

 For students who earned a bachelor’s degree in the U.S., submit an official college transcript to: